szabogabor91/gimlet-website/src/blog/why-we-built-gimlet.md

 ---
 layout: post
-title: Why we build Gimlet
+title: Why we built Gimlet
 date: 2020-06-04
 excerpt: |
     Couple of weeks ago, Laszlo had the chance to talk about his path that lead to building Gimlet.